MichaelHarrisCode/linux-dev-projects/bmp280-driver/README.md

 ## Project Overview

-This project involves creating a Linux kernel module that acts as a driver for the **BMP280** sensor (I2C variant).
+This project involves creating a (bare metal) Linux kernel module that acts as a driver for the **BMP280** sensor (I2C variant).
 The driver will communicate with the BMP280 over the I2C bus on a Raspberry Pi 3 running Raspberry Pi OS.
 The module will read temperature and pressure data from the sensor and expose them to user space through the **sysfs** interface.

 ## Requirements